pvasek/kudu-wiki/Web-jobs.md

 * The recommended script file to have in your job directory is: ```run.cmd```.
 * Note: We'll only look for a script under the root directory of that job (not under sub directories of it).

+## Configuration Settings ##

+* *SCM_TIMEOUT_BETWEEN_JOBS* - Timeout in seconds between when a continuous job's process goes down (for any reason) and the time we re-launch it again (Only for continuous jobs).
+* *SCM_JOBS_IDLE_TIMEOUT* - Time in seconds after which we'll abort a running triggered job's process if it's in idle, has no cpu time or output (Only for triggered jobs).

 # API #

 ### List all web jobs ###